ebeneliason/easy-pattern/README.md

 ### Self-Mutating Patterns

-Lastly, you can set functions to be called when the pattern loops in the X axis, Y axis, or overall in order to adjust the pattern itself or trigger other effects in sync with its movement.
+You can set functions to be called when the pattern loops in the X axis, Y axis, or overall in order to adjust the pattern itself or trigger other effects in sync with its movement.
 This example adds X and Y loop callbacks to the previous [Circular Pan](#circular-pan) example, adjusting the scale with each cycle in order to spiral outward then inward again repeatedly.